adamtow/notecuts/docs/English.md

 - Integration with shared notes in Apple Notes and Evernote, or text files on Dropbox.
 - Limit which shortcuts are available to run on a per-note basis.
 - Run shortcuts while the screen is locked and the device is sleeping.
-- Notify owners of shared notes that there are shortcuts they would like them to run.
+- Notify owners of shared notes that there are shortcuts that you would like them to run.
 - Send input to the shortcuts.
 - Switch to the Shortcuts app for displaying menus and dialogs.